navazjm/sortify/README.md

 # Sortify

-> 🚧 WIP: Currently tested only on ARM macOS.
+> ⚠️ Note: Sortify is still in early stages and has only been tested on ARM based MacOS.

 ## Table of Contents
 - [Quick Start](#quick-start)